exo-lang/exo-artifact/README.md

 Unfortunately, we are not able to provide reproduction scripts for our GEMMINI timings because they require access to prototype hardware.
-However, Exo can still generate GEMMINI C code and reviewers can take a look at the generated C code and the scheduling transformation needed to reach the reported number in the paper.
+However, Exo can still generate GEMMINI C code, and reviewers can take a look at the generated C code and the scheduling transformation needed to reach the reported number in the paper.